pytroll/satpy/doc/source/dev_guide/satpy_internals.rst

 Different DataIDs and DataQuerys can have different metadata items defined.
-As such we define equality between different instances of these classes, and across the classes as equality between the sorted key/value pairs of the instances.
+As such we define equality between different instances of these classes, and across the classes as equality between the sorted key/value pairs shared between the instances.
 If a DataQuery has one or more values set to `'*'`, the corresponding key/value pair will be omited from the comparison.
+Instances sharing no keys will no be equal.